NicDuquette/Beamer-template/README.md

 - A fairly recent version of pygments, the code-syntax-higlighting library for Python.
 Again, you only need this for code-highlighting.

+## <a name="setup"></a>Setup Instructions

 Before you start, you'll need to configure
+1. Install Python and Pygments
+2. Install custom Pygments themes (or choose an alternative)
-1. Change file paths in the shell script and in the LaTeX preambles
+3. Change file paths in the shell script
-2. Set up Pygments
-3. Add colors to graph workflow

-### Install Python and pygments
+### Installing Python and pygments

 If you don't know which version of Python you want, you should probably use [Anaconda](https://www.anaconda.com/products/individual), which is more